 ETG Supporter Training

-This course will provide a broad overview of best practices for supporting sex trafficking victims and a focused look at supporting coercion resiliency.
+This 8-hour course will provide a broad overview of best practices for supporting sex trafficking victims and a focused look at supporting coercion resiliency.

 The overarching goal is to foster a deeper awareness of trafficking victims’ needs and offer practical skills to aid in victim resiliency.